castle-games/castle-games/README.md

 - Make sure Git LFS is initialized.
 - Go into the 'megasource/' directory.
 - Run `sh configure_cmake.sh`.
-You don't need to do this every time, but you need to do it at least on your first time.
+You don't need to do this every time, but you need to do it at least on the first build.
 - Run `cmake.exe --build build --config Debug`.
 If the build succeeds but is unable to write 'Castle.exe', make sure any existing Castle processes are terminated and try again.
 On WSL, `sh kill_castle.sh` under 'megasource/' works for terminating Castle processes.
 - Run `./build/Debug/Castle.exe` to launch the Castle binary that was built.